hooverken/ARMPowershell/README.md

 ## Contents

-* Configure-AzFilesForADDSAuthentication.ps1 - Sets up your Azure Files share for use with FSLogix
+* **Configure-AzFilesForADDSandFSLogix.ps1** - Configures an Azure Files share for use with FSLogix including IAM role assignments and NTFS permissions
+* **Configure-AzFilesForADDSAuthN.ps1** - Configures an Azure storage account to use Aztive Directory (ADDS) authentication
-* Exterminate-AzureVM.ps1 - Deletes all elements of an Azure VM (compute, OS disk, data disks and NICs)
+* **Exterminate-AzureVM.ps1** - Deletes all elements of an Azure VM (compute, OS disk, data disks and NICs)

 ***

-# Configure-AzFilesForADDSAuthentication.ps1
+# Configure-AzFilesForADDSandFSLogix.ps1

 ## Description